-(Formerly the Dean of the College) Scott Hall, Second Floor deanofthecollege.lafayette.edu

-Advising and Co-Curricular Programs provides administrative support for the curriculum and the academic experience of students.
-The office represents the College's commitment to intellectual integrity and achievement and serves as a link among faculty and staff, administration, and students.
-The staff mentors students in all areas of their academic development, monitors student academic progress, provides support for student interest in careers in law and the health professions, and works with students to pursue prestigious undergraduate and post-graduate fellowships and awards.
+(Formerly the dean of the College) Scott Hall, Second Floor deanofthecollege.lafayette.edu link among faculty and staff, administration, and students.
+The staff mentors students in all areas of their academic development, monitors student academic progress, provides support for student interest in careers in law and the health professions, and works with students to pursue prestigious undergraduate and postgraduate fellowships and awards.